rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 ### Homework
 - see more on `SameSite` attribute , http cookie

-### Practical Work : how to see a cookie of a website
+### Practical Work : how to see a cookie of a website via inspect tool

 - STEP 1 : open demo.testfire.net -> press F12 -> refresh the page again
 - STEP 2 : `application` tab -> inside storage - Cookies